izzulharith02/week-3---PwnTillDawn/README.md

 | MariaDB & MSSQL Exposed | Medium | Ports 3306, 1433 |
 | Outdated SQL Server (2012 RTM, no patches) | High | Port 1433 |

----

-## 📌 Notes

-- The web application (PwnDrive) runs under `nt authority\system`, meaning any webshell execution immediately yields SYSTEM-level access — no privilege escalation step required.
-- The `/admin/` panel has no authentication enforcement on the directory listing or user creation form when accessed directly via URL.
-- The file upload feature stores files in a predictable numbered path (`/upload/<user_id>/`) with **direct web access** and **no PHP execution restriction**.

----

 *Writeup by: [Your Name] | Platform: PwnTillDawn Academy*